HOW TO GET ALONG WITH OTHERS

 by Dr. Lawrence Wilson

-Getting along with people is an important skill, and one that some people have difficulty with.
-Here are some simple suggestions to assist those who need to get along better.
+Getting along with people is an important skill.
+Here are some simple suggestions to help get along with others.

 Always try to put yourself in the other personŐs shoes.
 Practice the Golden Rule – do unto others as you would have others do unto you.
 This is a key to consideration and politeness in most cases.

 Realize that other people often have more problems than you do, even if they never mention them.
 This is often the case, and it explains why some people are angry a lot, or sad a lot, or just have trouble connecting with you.
 A lot of people of all ages just donŐt feel well, for example.
-You will begin to understand this more and more if you follow a complete nutritional balancing program.
-Read the article called How To Be Beautiful on this site, for instance, and you will begin to understand why some people act strange, and you can better just let it go.
+You will begin to understand this more and more if you follow a complete development program.

 2. Do not raise your voice when speaking with others.
 Raising your voice is extremely threatening and intimidating.
 Some people do not realize this.
 If you believe you are not being heard, or not listened to, or not appreciated, there are other ways to make this known to another person.
 Raising your voice is one of the fastest ways to stop communication and even to end a relationship.